 # Extending Zowe

-The command line interface is built using Node.js and is typically run on a machine other than z/OS, such as a PC where it can be driven through a Terminal or command prompt, or on an automation machine such as a DevOps pipeline orchestrator.
+Zowe CLI extenders can build plug-ins that provide new commands.
+Zowe CLI is built using Node.js and is typically run on a machine other than z/OS, such as a PC, where the CLI can be driven through a terminal or command prompt, or on an automation machine such as a DevOps pipeline orchestrator.